-After your guided tour of the site, we will begin our 2-hour walk downhill to the village of Lamay (2800 MASL – 9186 FASL) in the Sacred Valley where we will get a bus to take us to Ollantaytambo.
-From Ollantaytambo, we take a train to Aguas Calientes (the village below Machu Picchu) where we will spend the night in a hostel.
+After your guided tour of the site and lunch, we will begin our 40-minutes walk downhill to the village of Lamay (2800 MASL – 9186 FASL) in the Sacred Valley where we will get a bus to take us to Ollantaytambo.
+From Ollantaytambo, we take a train to Aguas Calientes (2430 MASL – 7972 FASL) (the village below Machu Picchu) where we will spend the night in a hostel.

 Today’s Highlights: Your excitement for our rendezvous at Machu Picchu will rise as we are hiking early in the morning through the forest to reach the site before most other tourists – even the Inca Trail trekkers!!
 You will have plenty of time to explore this truly magnificent World Wonder while you enjoy the beautiful sunrise from this once-in-a-lifetime viewpoint.
 Your group will learn about this mystical place in a two-hour guided tour of the ruins.